-The standard of proof is usually high and can be proven by confession, by having direct evidence such as a Private Investigator’s report, indirect evidence or if there is a birth of a child that is not of spouse.
+The standard of proof is usually high and can be proven by confession, by having direct evidence such as a Private Investigator’s report, indirect evidence or if there is a birth of a child that is not of a spouse.

 You may want to seek professional help from a Private Investigator (PI) or consider commencing divorce proceedings due to unreasonable behaviour / unreasonable behaviour with improper association instead of adultery.
-By engaging a PI, you have to be prepared for costs even higher than costs for divorce.
+By engaging a PI, you have to be prepared for costs that are even higher than the costs of divorce.
 Further there is no guarantee that the PI report will stand the test if strong evidence is not obtained.
 If you are not able to afford a PI, then best consider proceeding with your spouse’s unreasonable behaviour instead.

 Is there a time limit on filing for divorce based on adultery?

-If after finding out about the adultery, and the aggrieved party continues to live with his/her spouse for a period of 6 months, the plaintiff shall not be entitled to rely on that adultery for divorce.
+If after finding out about the adultery, and the aggrieved party continues to live with his/her spouse for a period of more than 6 months, the plaintiff shall not be entitled to rely on that adultery for divorce.